AtulBisht/Sunbeam-Weather-App/README.md

 ### To create package for Windows
 ``npm run package-win``

-Note: If you are using macOS for creating package install wine
+Note: If you are using macOS for creating package for windows install wine

 ### To create package for MacOS
 ``npm run package-mac``